lammps/lammps/doc/src/fix.rst

 ----------

-Some fixes calculate one of three styles of quantities: global, per-atom, or local, which can be used by other commands or output as described below.
+Some fixes calculate one or more of four styles of quantities: global, per-atom, local, or per-grid, which can be used by other commands or output as described below.
 A global quantity is one or more system-wide values, e.g. the energy of a wall interacting with particles.
 A per-atom quantity is one or more values per atom, e.g. the displacement vector for each atom since time 0.
 Per-atom values are set to 0.0 for atoms not in the specified fix group.
 Local quantities are calculated by each processor based on the atoms it owns, but there may be zero or more per atoms.
+Per-grid quantities are calculated on a regular 2d or 3d grid which overlays a 2d or 3d simulation domain.
+The grid points and the data they store are distributed across processors; each processor owns the grid points which fall within its sub-domain.

-Note that a single fix can produce either global or per-atom or local quantities (or none at all), but not both global and per-atom.
-It can produce local quantities in tandem with global or per-atom quantities.
+Note that a single fix typically produces either global or per-atom or local or per-grid values (or none at all).
+It does not produce both global and per-atom.
+It can produce local or per-grid values in tandem with global or per-atom values.
+The fix doc page will explain the details.

-The fix page will explain.
+Global, per-atom, local, and per-grid quantities come in three kinds: a single scalar value, a vector of values, or a 2d array of values.

-Global, per-atom, and local quantities each come in three kinds: a single scalar value, a vector of values, or a 2d array of values.
 The doc page for each fix describes the style and kind of values it produces, e.g. a per-atom vector.
 Some fixes produce more than one kind of a single style, e.g. a global scalar and a global vector.